Industrial Cool

 These are some of the examples of artistic probings of the Industrial Cool concept.
 Parallel with this, I did research to further explore Industrial Cool.
 I conducted fieldworks in Germany and Sweden and published several articles and a book in Swedish.

-The industrial Cool theme is still evolving, and when this is written I work with further explorations of Industrial Cool.
+The industrial Cool theme is still evolving.
 I have done commissioned work, talked for and collaborated with architects, urban planners, museums, municipalities and entrepreneurs.
 Among other things I have dealt with challenges and potentials of urban and rural (re)development.
 The question prevail: How do people imagine industries in different times and situations?

 I studied Resurrected factories in the Ruhr-area and a Staged Factory in Dresden (Volkswagen’s Die Gläserne Manufaktur).
 I also studied the fascination for ruined and abondoned factories and infrastructures.
 Together with the book I published a eight-track-soundtrack called Brownfields Forever, recorded under the moniker Selko.